SaunaHub

 FAQ's

-Let's start with an initial phone call where I can start to gather your vision and design needs.
+Let's start with an initial phone call where I can start to gather your vision.
 I will work on some initial estimates and communicate back and forth until we feel we have a solid proposal and timeline.
-Most saunas will take me between 5-6 weeks depending on equipment/material availability and delivery schedules.
+Most saunas will take me between 8-10 weeks depending on equipment/material availability and delivery schedules.

-I can then send you an invoice for 50% down payment and I will begin ordering supplies and moving forward with your build!
+I will then send you an invoice for payment and I will begin ordering supplies and moving forward with your build!

-When I get closer to completion, I will see what your schedule looks like and try to schedule delivery times that works for everyone.
-I contract with a professional shed moving company.
-They are a huge advantage because they have all the good equipment to conveniently place your sauna in many different locations.
-Delivery price is calculated to your specific location and added to the total of the sauna build.
+I contract with professional shed moving companies.
+They are a huge advantage because they have the equipment to conveniently place your sauna in many different locations.
+Delivery price is calculated to your specific location and is included in your invoice.

 We build saunas off-site and hand-deliver them to you via a professional moving company.
 We need clear pathways around any corners and through fences to safely move your sauna to its desired location.
 As a general rule of thumb, having a foot of space between any obstacles and the sauna is helpful.
 SaunaHub or any affiliates are not responsible to de-construct or remove major obstacles.